lovehumanity/lovehumanity.github.io/_posts/2022/2022-02-19-Meditation.md

 Aim to make meditation apart of your daily routine and you can meditate for longer and as frequnetly as you wish, but aim to be consistent.
 I will say that I have been meditating fairly consistently for close to 4 years now and I will say that it has allowed me to focus a lot better in my tasks, allowed me to notice reoccuring thought patterns, allowed me to experience bliss, given me a fair amount of enlightnment into myself and has made me alot more peaceful and less egotistical.

+Update 1 18/07/22

+I also wanted to add that that I learned a new technique for meditation which may be beneficial to you in this article.

+I call this meditation mindful, curious non-judgement.

+In this meditation you simply sit thank God for protection, put the caccon around you and also thank God that his angels and guides are watching over you.

+Then you sit for 15 minutes or longer if you want to.

+Then be mindful and just have curious non-judgement.

+Of course if you are just starting meditation, it will be difficult initially, but after practice you will get better at it.

+But consistency is key with meditation and anything in life for that matter.

 Related Articles:

 [Understanding]({% post_url 2022-03-31-Understanding %})\\